Male Fragility and Abusive Relationships: The Psychological Underpinnings

 Those are some pretty sobering statistics.
 If a man ever gives you that whiny, simpy, mildly infuriating “but men get abused too” you can pull this out and show them how much more the abuse is directed at women.

-Notice the verbage here: “all serious domestic violence.”
+💡Notice the verbage here: “all serious domestic violence.”
 This isn’t the same as a woman’s yelling, slapping, and maybe throwing things.
-Yes, those can be dangerous, but they aren’t likely to kill him.
-I’d say serious domestic violence fall under beating within an inch of someone’s life, breaking bones, terrorizing, killing, etc. It goes without saying that these would be difficult at best for most women to achieve, unless she was much larger than him.
+Yes, women can be dangerous, but they aren’t likely to kill him.
+While emotional and mental abuse fall under the domestic violence umbrella, serious domestic violence can be beating within an inch of someone’s life, breaking bones, terrorizing, killing, etc. These actions would be difficult at best for most women to achieve, unless she was much larger than him.

-Overreacting to Criticism: Becoming extremely defensive or angry over minor critiques.
+🚩Overreacting to Criticism: Becoming extremely defensive or angry over minor critique.

-Jealousy: Accusing their partner of infidelity without cause.
+🚩Jealousy: Accusing their partner of infidelity without proof.

-Degrading Comments: Making belittling remarks to assert superiority.
+🚩Degrading Comments: Making belittling remarks to claim their superiority.

-Emotional Outbursts: Exhibiting intense anger or sadness over seemingly trivial matters as a means to control the emotional climate of the relationship.
+🚩Emotional Outbursts: Exhibiting intense anger or sadness over seemingly trivial matters as a means to control the emotional tone of the relationship.

-Threats of Self-Harm: Using threats of self-harm or suicide to manipulate their partner into compliance or to elicit sympathy.
+🚩Threats of Self-Harm: Using threats of self-harm or suicide to manipulate their partner into agreement or to get sympathy.

 Examples of Male Fragility in Abusive Relationships Infographic